SingleDreamer/JessicaNgOSProject/readme.txt

 At the start, your program asks the user three questions:

 How much RAM memory is there on the simulated computer?
 Your program receives the number in bytes (no kilobytes or words).
 I can enter any number up to 4000000000 (4 billions).

 What is the size of a page/frame.
-The enumeration of pages starts from 0.How many hard disks does the simulated computer have?
+The enumeration of pages starts from 0.

+How many hard disks does the simulated computer have?
 The enumeration of the hard disks starts with 0.

 After these questions are answered, the simulation begins.
 You program constantly listens for the user inputs.
 You should NOT ask for a confirmation to enter another input.
 The user inputs signal some system events.
 Your program simulates the corresponding system behavior.

 The possible inputs are:

 A       ‘A’ input means that a new process has been created.